Piano Lessons at LAAPA - New Orleans, LA

 Ready to get started in piano lessons, but not sure you can afford a brand new acoustic piano?
 Watch the presentation from Academy Director Ryan Cullen below as he discusses a variety of inexpensive digital pianos and exactly what is recommended for student beginners to get started in piano lessons!

-For even more information on Piano Lessons in New Orleans, please learn more by clicking here, contact us or call at 504-738-3050 to find a teacher and a lesson time that works for you.
+For even more information on getting started in piano lessons, please learn more by clicking here, contact us or call at 504-738-3050 to find a teacher and a lesson time that works for you.

 River Ridge School of Music & Dance